japila-books/apache-spark-internals/docs/memory/UnifiedMemoryManager.md

   memoryMode: MemoryMode): Boolean
 ----

-NOTE: `acquireStorageMemory` is part of the xref:memory:MemoryManager.adoc#acquireStorageMemory[MemoryManager] contract.
+NOTE: `acquireStorageMemory` is part of the memory:MemoryManager.md#acquireStorageMemory[MemoryManager] contract.

 `acquireStorageMemory` has two modes of operation per `memoryMode`, i.e. `MemoryMode.ON_HEAP` or `MemoryMode.OFF_HEAP`, for execution and storage pools, and the maximum amount of memory to use.